 2. Developmental Objectives

-In the light of the Board's two purposes and duty, the issues outcomes and policies in the AONB Management Plan1, and its operating context2 the Board's developmental objectives are;
+The Board's developmental priorities reflect the issues outcomes and policies in the AONB Management Plan1, and its operating context2.
+The Management Plan contains three ambitions for the Cotswolds AONB which are also the Board's headline developmental priorities.